Uno Attack

-Uno Attack (called Uno Extreme in the United Kingdom and Canada; stylized as UNO Attack) is one of many variations on the popular Mattel card game Uno.
+Uno Attack (called Uno Extreme in Germany; stylized as UNO Attack) is one of many variations on the popular Mattel card game Uno.
 It includes 112 (106 in the later versions) cards as well as a mechanical card launcher.
-It was released in 1998.
+It was released in 1998 with production overseen by Jeffrey Breslow.

 The main difference between Uno Attack and the original Uno is that instead of drawing cards, players press a button on the card launcher, which shoots out a random number of cards at random times.

 Mechanical card launcher

 Uno Attack comes with a special mechanical card launcher that runs on 3 C batteries.
 The card shooter contains a receptacle where the deck of cards is placed, and a button on the front, known as the "Launcher Button".
 When the rules call for a player to "Hit" the card shooter, the player presses the button on the card shooter.
 An electronic chime sounds, and a random number of cards shoot out.
-There are times where the cards won't shoot out when you press the button.
+There are times where the cards won't shoot out when one presses the button.